Democrats Face a Grueling Two Weeks as Infighting Erupts Over Infrastructure

 This article is part of the The DC Brief, TIME’s politics newsletter.
 Sign up here to get stories like this sent to your inbox every weekday.

 House Democrats yesterday finished penning a 2,600-page bill that finally outlines the specifics of their ambitious “soft” infrastructure plan that won’t attract a single Republican vote.
 But no one was really rushing to Schneider’s for bottles of bubbly.
-For a party ready to spend $3.5 trillion to fund its social policy agenda, there were plenty of glum faces and internal bitterness on Capitol Hill.
+For a party ready to spend $3.5 trillion to fund its social policy agenda, there were plenty of glum faces on Capitol Hill.

 In fact, one key piece of the legislation—a deal that would finally let Medicare negotiate lower prices with drug companies—fell apart in the Energy and Commerce Committee when three Democrats voted against it.
 It found resurrection a short time later when Leadership aides literally plucked it from the Energy and Commerce team and delivered it to the Ways and Means Committee for its approval instead.
 Even there, though, one Democrat voted against it, saying the threat it posed to pharmaceutical companies’ profits would doom it in the Senate.
 “Every moment we spend debating provisions that will never become law is a moment wasted and will delay much-needed assistance to the American people,” Rep. Stephanie Murphy of Florida later argued.